halilozel1903/AndroidTVApp/README.md

 # Android TV App

-Android TV Application is coming soon
+We will learn how to develop a basic Android TV application.

 ## Screenshots